-Syphilis is an infection caused by a bacteria that if undetected or untreated, can lead to serious chronic health issues.
+Syphilis is a bacterial infection that if left untreated, can lead to serious chronic health issues.

 How would I get it?

-- or direct contact with the bacteria that may be in a syphilitic sore or rash
+- Direct contact with a syphilitic sore or rash

 What kind of symptoms could I have if I am infected?

-- Often painless ulcer or sore at the point of infection, most often genitals, anus, or throat
+- A painless ulcer or sore at the point of infection, most often genitals, anus, or throat

 - Flu-like symptoms